mathzxw2002/robot_learning/README.md

 # TODO:
 0, design the structure of the robot, decide the scenario \
 1, add slam and nav2, to enable the moving function of lekiwi \
-2, add a third camera \
-3, using other policies \
+2, using other policies \
-4, multiple gpu training \
+3, multiple gpu training \
-5,
+4,

 # robot_learning